 How do I access the metadata for EnviroAtlas data layers?

 Metadata is available for each EnviroAtlas data layer.
 Users can access the metadata via the interactive mapping application.
-Once in the interactive map, go to a map of interest and select the blue i icon next to the layer name.
-Select 'Metadata/download' and a new page will open.
+Once in the interactive map, go to a map of interest and select the three dots next to the layer name in the Layer List.
+Select 'Metadata' and a new page will open.
 If the layer is a national-scale layer, a page with excerpts from the metadata will open.
 Scroll down to the bottom of that page and select the 'Metadata' hyperlink to see the complete metadata.
 If the layer is for an EnviroAtlas community, you will get a list of metadata files for that layer for all communities; you will need to click on the community you are interested in and then select the ‘Metadata’ hyperlink.

 What is a data layer?

-Yes, for any of the data listed under the "ecosystem services and biodiversity" tab, you may click anywhere on the map when the map display is turned on and the attribute value for that particular polygon will show up in a pop-up window.
+Yes, for any of the data other than gridded data, you may click anywhere on the map when the map display is turned on and the attribute value for that particular polygon will show up in a pop-up window.
 If more than one layer is turned on, you can use the arrows at the top of the pop-up window to view values for each layer.

 What are web services and how can I use EnviroAtlas web services?

 There are several ways to download data.
 Summarized data (data for 12-digit HUCs and Census Block Groups) and some of the non-summarized data (such as grids or other polygon data) developed for EnviroAtlas are available directly from the data download page in file geodatabase, GeoTIFF, or shapefile and CSV formats.
 For data that EnviroAtlas accesses from external sources, users will be directed to the original source of the data; this ensures the user will have access to the most current version or release of the data.

 EnviroAtlas utilizes web services technology to consume and publish data.
 Essentially, each map layer displayed in EnviroAtlas is published as a web mapping service.
 Web services can be easily accessed through a variety of interfaces (e.g., Esri Desktop products, Esri arcgis.com, Google Earth, Open Source GIS, etc.).
 Eventually, the application will also include a "clip and ship" feature which will allow users to define an area of interest (AOI) and download only the specified data layer(s) within the AOI.
 Learn more on our web services page.